gvwilson/sensibleadventures/cloudherd/new.md

 Ulfmaerr looked at him blankly.
 "Cook them?"

-In the end he relented and let Thokmay rub a handful of salt and chili flakes into two of the skinned fish.
-Kulbinder gobbled the other two and then lay down beside the prince, his nose twitching occasionally as the forest began to wake up around them.
-Noxy chewed on the cool, slippery flesh of the perch, surprised by how soft it was, then wished briefly for a toothbrush before letting her eyelids droop shut.
-She worried briefly for a heartbeat that she might fall into the forest again, and then she was asleep.
+In the end he let Thokmay skin two of the fish and rub a handful of salt and chili flakes into them.
+Kulbinder gobbled the other two and then lay down beside the prince, his ears twitching occasionally as birds called to each other in the forest around them.
+Noxy chewed on the perch's cool, slippery flesh, surprised by how soft it was, wishing briefly for a toothbrush as her eyelids began to droop.
+She wondered dully for a heartbeat whether she might fall into the forest again, and then she was asleep.

 She woke to shouts and howls.
+Eerie green-white light billowed out of the end of Ulfmaerr's staff like smoke.
+The magician snapped the staff left, right, and left again to keep the circle of trolls pressing around him at bay.
 Thokmay was pulling her up to her feet, yelling that they had to get moving.
 Kulbinder lunged past them at a troll brandishing a heavy stick that had dropped out of the branches.
 The club bounced off the tiger's shoulder an instant before he sunk his teeth deep into the troll's leg.
 The hairy creature shrieked and batted at Kulbinder with his stick, but the tiger was already gone.

-The whole scene was lit by eerie green-white light that billowed out of the end of Ulfmaerr's staff like smoke.
-The magician snapped the staff left, right, and left again to keep the circle of trolls pressing around him at bay.
 "Come on!"
 Thokmay yelled again, pushing her toward the trees as two more trolls swung down to the ground.

 Noxy pulled up short.
 Thokmay pushed her forward again.
 "They're on our side!"
-Even as he spoke, the two newcomers had thrown themselves into the fight behind them.
+Even as he spoke, the two newcomers threw themselves into the fight behind them.

 "What's happening?"
 Noxy shouted.
-"Thokmay, what's happening?"

 "It's Dragger!"
-Kulbinder snarled as he chased a troll past them into the trees.
+Kulbinder snarled as he chased a troll past them into the trees and doubled back to slash another's leg with his claws.
 "We'll hold them off---get out of here!"

 But that was easier said than done.
-Noxy and Thokmay crashed through the trees, but within moments were lost in the darkness.
+Within moments Noxy and Thokmay were lost in the darkness beneath the pines.
 Branches slapped their faces as they fumbled their way forward, and roots seemed to clutch at their feet.

 "I can't see a thing," Noxy said.